 1 recipe basic pizza dough

-1 recipe oven roasted tomatoes or 1 28 ounce can San Marzano tomatoes, drained and crushed by hand (squeeze over bowl until broken into pieces)
+1 recipe oven roasted tomatoes or 1 28-ounce can San Marzano tomatoes, drained and crushed by hand (squeeze over a bowl until broken into pieces)

 1 one pound ball fresh mozzarella, thinly sliced

 crushed red pepper flakes (optional)